ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 ```
 {:codeblock}

-If successful, you can see the pods that are running in your default namespace:
+If this is not a new cluster, you can see the pods that are running in your default namespace:
 ```
 docker-registry-7d8875c7c5-5fv5j    1/1       Running   0          7d
 docker-registry-7d8875c7c5-x8dfq    1/1       Running   0          7d